joehawkens/MachineLearning/README.md

 - kelloggs = cereal[cereal['mfr'] == 'K']
 - data['rating'].value_counts(), counts the amount of data for each attribute.
 - data = only_movies[only_movies['rating'].isin(['R', 'PG-13', 'NR', 'PG', 'G', 'UR', 'NC-17'])], filters only those that ARE IN the rating.

+## Encoding

+Sometimes you need to encode categorical features into numbers so that models don't misinterpret the data.
+This is done through encoding:

 ## Formulas